micromata/dave/Readme.md

 	  admin:                # with password 'foo' and access to '/home/webdav'
 	    password: "$2a$10$DaWhagZaxWnWAOXY0a55.eaYccgtMOL3lGlqI3spqIBGyM0MD.EN6"

+With this configuration you'll grant access for two users and the webdav server is available under `http://127.0.0.1:8000/webdav`.

 ### TLS

 At first, use your favorite toolchain to obtain a SSL certificate and keyfile (if you don't  already have some).

 Here an example with `openssl`: